m-j-andr/PIC-1-Demo/docs/2-Desmos/3f-cookie.md

    - What if you purposefully
      overestimate the size of the original cookie and underestimate the amount left by a little bit.
    - I think the conclusion is unanimous!!
+Marriage saved.

 ![About Half A Cookie](./reddit-art/cookie.jpeg)